FAQUpdatedTuesday July 5, 2022 byPVGS Web Admin.

 Q: What and when are the FREE Pitching Clinics?

-A: In an effort to give back to PVGS, and to help grow the game, 5 Tool Training is offerig four free pitching clinics with Coach K. The dates for these clinics are August 29th, September 12th, September 17th, and September 26th from 2pm-3pm.
+A: In an effort to give back to PVGS, and to help grow the game, 5 Tool Training is offering four free pitching clinics with Coach K. The minimum age is 8 years old.
+The dates for these clinics are August 21st, August 28th, and Septmeber 4th and September 11th from 1pm-2pm.
 These sessions will be at Five Tool Training at the Above Athletics Center 14797 Philips Hwy, Jacksonville, FL 32256.

 Q: When are games and how do I find the schedule?